In today’s technology-savvy world, the volume of ‘big data’ that’s available to fleets can be overwhelming.

 What tools are available for fleet management analysis?

-There are a number of reporting solutions available on the market today, all of which work to automate everyday workflow functions – including reporting – to effectively filter and present the information that you need to analyze.
+There are a number of reporting solutions available on the market today, all of which work to automate everyday workflow functions – including reporting – to effectively filter and present the information that you need to analyse.

 Reports are presented in an easy to interpret, graphical format with the ability to drill down into key intelligence to provide insight into specific information needs.

 Custom reporting capabilities for fleet management analysis are enabled by tools like query builders and KPI wizards that build lists, charts and graphs.
-Report builders can also generate filtered table views of complex data for analyzing performance and trends.
+Report builders can also generate filtered table views of complex data for analysing performance and trends.

 Data rules can trigger automated alerts and reminders that business-critical information is available, and events can be set to automatically generate reports based on a range of date, time and other parameters.
 You can even ensure the right reports are seen by the appropriate people by setting up user permissions related to specific roles.

-Advances in vehicle and asset technology are likely to continue making more data available for fleet analysis and reports – but only if you’re able to analyze this data effectively can it be useful for making informed decisions to support a wide range of operational improvements.
+Advances in vehicle and asset technology are likely to continue making more data available for fleet analysis and reports – but only if you’re able to analyse this data effectively can it be useful for making informed decisions to support a wide range of operational improvements.